 Seek Anger Management at Thriveworks Today

 It can be difficult to admit you have a problem, whether it’s with anger management, substance abuse, self-esteem, relationship maintenance, or anything else.
 It can be more difficult, however, to continue living with this problem that’s wreaking havoc on your life.
 If you think you could benefit from anger management counseling, make an appointment with a counselor at Thriveworks today.
-Click here to see a counselor within the week, if not with 24 hours, or check out our online counseling opportunities.
+Click here to see a counselor near you, or check out our online counseling opportunities.

 More about Anger

 We all have those days when we get infuriated by trivial things: traffic, slow internet, a lost remote.
 I’m getting annoyed just thinking about it!
 Still, here are 3 tips that can help conquer anger: One, take a deep breath. when you feel anger bubbling up inside try...

 Previous research suggests that the persons around us have a strong influence on our mood.
 But a new study from Stanford University says we can control whether our emotions are influenced by others.
 Researchers showed 107 participants potentially upsetting...